Skip to main content

 Two years after beginning, our structure is this: 21 elected House reps compensated at 2 hours a week; 3 assistant coordinators, a disabled student's coordinator, and an Other Voice editor compensated at 5 hours a week; an [Minority Affairs Coordinator] and an [Affirmative Action Coordinator] compensated at full room and board.

-This exceeds by far what exists in the BSC today, and the compensations of central member-workers are much higher than present.
-As of 2021, only the president of the BSC has their full rent and board waived as compensation.
+This exceeds by far what exists in the BSC today, or present efforts to inform the student body about the co-op.
+(As of 2021, only the president of the BSC has their full rent and board waived as compensation.)

 In general we try to support people who are oppressed in society, and to specifically address the problems of minorities living within our Co-op.
 It is hard to live in a place aimed at group living when you are not part of that group and it is easy for an institution as large as the USCA to address only the needs of the vocal majority and become a racist sexist alienating place to live.